roseengineering/ispark/README.md

      $ sudo apt-get install python3-setuptools
      $ sudo easy_install3 pip
      $ sudo pip install ansible

+Extra programs: The python program kill\_all.py when run will terminate all running instances in EC2.
+The file yarn-utils.py is program from apache for calculating hadoop memory settings.
+I used its output to set the values in config.yml.

 I. On the computer running the playbook, three files will be generated when done: